dgawlik/corporate-app/README.md

 ### Building and running

 Requirements to run the app are Maven 3, Java 17 docker and docker-compose.
-After download you have to setup paths in build.sh script.
-From that point if you have linux it should work.

 First build images from root directory: